Plokie/Voxel_Miner/Scripts/README.txt

 		id - The int id of the item being held / used

 	Called when the player right clicks with an item while looking at a block

+	For item ids, you can check Items.h in Game/

 "Player.Mine" :
 	5 Args: